BA(Hons), DipArch(Dist), ARB, SFHEA

 I studied architecture at Sheffield School of Architecture and The Bartlett School, UCL.
 My practice CV includes Director of van Heyningen and Haward in London and my own practice in London and Sheffield.
 I have experience of running complex building projects from inception to construction, in the education and cultural sectors.
 I have taught at the Sheffield School of Architecture since 2001 and have been a full-time teacher since 2011.
 Through Live Works I explore with students and community partners alternate forms of practice where the role of the architect is reconstructed as ethical practitioner and spatial activist.

-I am External Examiner for the MArch course at London Metropolitan University, Founding Chair of the Urban Rooms Network and a Director of the Guild of St George, John Ruskin’s education charity for arts, craft and the rural economy.
+I am External Examiner for the MArch course at London Metropolitan University, Founding Chair and current Co-Chair of the Urban Rooms Network and in 2018-21 I was a Director of the Guild of St George, John Ruskin’s education charity for arts, craft and the rural economy.

 In 2017 I was awarded a Senior Fellowship of the Higher Education Academy and in 2016 I was awarded a University Senate Fellowship for Sustained Excellence in Learning & Teaching.

 - Senior Fellowship of the Higher Education Academy